MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 ## Learn more

-To learn more about what you can do with this service, see the [Computer Vision page](https://azure.microsoft.com/products/ai-services?activetab=pivot:visiontab).
+To learn more about what you can do with this service, see the [Azure AI Vision page](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/overview).